Parthmonga/Memba-AWS/README.md

-# Automatic Deployment of the Kidoju Platform on AWS
+# Automatic Deployment on AWS

 ## Introduction